-As part of our Computing curriculum all children from Foundation Stage to Year Six follow our online Safety Scheme of Work focusing on identifying some of the risks about being on-line and how to keep themselves safe.
+As part of our Computing curriculum, all children from the Early Years to Year Six follow our online Safety Scheme of Work focusing on identifying some of the risks about being on-line and how to keep themselves safe.
 As, and when, an issue may arise, that is then used as a teaching point.

 Support for Parents

 At Our Lady of Muswell Primary School, we work closely with National Online Safety and Common Sense Media, who provide a huge catalogue of resources for both at school and home.

 The resources include Parents & Carers courses, online video resources and weekly guides covering a huge range of topics, including: Online Bullying, Live Streaming, Social Media Platforms, Games & Trends and Age-Appropriate Content.

 To create your account, please follow https://nationalonlinesafety.com/enrol/our-lady-of-muswell-catholic-primary-school and complete your details.
 When you’re set up, you’ll be able to set ‘Parent/Carer’ as your user type.

 The ‘Certificate in Online Safety for Parents & Carer of Children’ is an excellent course that will equip you with the knowledge and skills you need to feel confident and empowered to help keep your children safe online.
 These courses should take around 30 minutes to complete and are split into bite-size modules.